 Do you have facilities in all the right locations?
 If so, make sure that these are required, and vice versa.
 Do you have the right infrastructure such as the DCAA-approved accounting system?
 This is a great way to discriminate even among large contractors.
 Do you have a lot of IT Infrastructure Library (ITIL) masters?
 Do you use specific platforms and technologies?
 Do you have a stable of Project Management Professionals (PMP) readily available?
 Do you have Lean Six Sigma black belts?
 Do you advocate certain tools that you have fully adapted to the environment and that are compatible with the customer’s solution?
 You need to look at all of those areas and define the minimum requirements that would enable this project to be completed with a high degree of quality.

 Set expectations for a very aggressive schedule if you are absolutely certain you can do it, and it might preclude other competitors from bidding or have their prices go up more than yours if this is the case.
-Or, you might want to make the schedule longer to argue that the schedule is more realistic and packs less risk to the government.
+Or, you might want to make the schedule longer to argue that the schedule is more realistic and packs less risk to the Government.
 Look to see if the schedule will fit well with other milestones or events.
 If you are an incumbent, you might want to reduce the transition and startup time, and if you are a successor, you might want that period to be longer.

 Shape the legal and insurance requirements.
-Do you have an invention or source code for the software and will to cede to the government the rights to your intellectual property?
-Or will you have the government license it from you?
+Do you have an invention or source code for the software and will to cede to the Government the rights to your intellectual property?
+Or will you have the Government license it from you?
 How would it impact you and the competition, and what language will favor your solution and preclude the competition from bidding?

 See if you would like the customer to require any specific insurance to work in the war theater or a foreign country, or sizable bonding on a construction project.
 It might be the policy and funding you already have but would take time for others to obtain.
 You might want it included as a requirement.
 Are you willing to accept a bid bond requirement?
 A performance bond requirement?

-Remember, as you are looking to shape and skew the requirements in your favor, the government is always moving in the opposite direction, looking to level the playing field.
+Remember, as you are looking to shape and skew the requirements in your favor, the Government is always moving in the opposite direction, looking to level the playing field.
 They don’t want to make the procurement seem too biassed in your favor, or they risk protests.
 There is nothing worse than a protest that triggers a GAO audit, draws attention from Capitol Hill with requirements to testify in front of Congress, and brings negative press.
-You have to take this into consideration when you shape the RFP: be strategic, be smart, and think for the government.
+You have to take this into consideration when you shape the RFP: be strategic, be smart, and think for the Government.
 You have a much better chance to create a clever solution by thinking through all the objections first, rather than being caught unawares and having to come up with a quick solution on the fly.

 By following some key steps you can shape the RFP requirements in your favor and make it harder for the competition to win.
 Whether it is in the scope of work, the facilities, or the schedule, the goal is to highlight where you shine and can provide the solution that’s in the best interests of the customer.